 Creative Writing Concentration

-Hollins receives national recognition for our creative writing program and has a bright history of producing successful writers.
+Hollins receives national recognition for our creative writing program and has a bright history of producing successful creative writing degree graduates.

 Multicultural U.S. Literature Concentration